This tour is currently unavailable.

-See where the visitor complex will bring you in this exclusive sneak peek of the brand new guided bus tour!
-Below are just a few of the stops you will make along the way.
+See where the visitor complex brings you during this Special Interest Tour.its Below are just a few of the stops you will make along the way.

 Sands Space History Center